-These are recipes that are not thought of in terms of whether or not they are healthy; they are just savored, enjoyed, and celebrated as special dishes to be enjoyed on these sacred nights.
-I love watching my father-in-law take his first bite each year—you can almost see him being transported back to his mother’s Seder table.
+In fact, one of my favorite parts of every Seder is watching my father-in-law take his first bite of food—you can almost see him being transported back to his mother’s Seder table.
 I love that each year these dishes elicit stories of people who have passed and memories of other Seders.

-For me, these meals are a powerful reminder of what food is really about — connection, stories, and tradition.
-While not every meal can be as special as these holiday meals — whether you celebrate Passover, Easter, Ramadan with the iftar, or any other holiday — all meals can bring us to together, elicit reactions (hopefully good, but sometimes not), and provide a space to share stories, hopes, and dreams.
+For me, holiday meals are a powerful reminder of what food is really about — connection, stories, and tradition.
+While not every meal can be as special as these holiday meals, all meals CAN bring us to together, elicit reactions (hopefully good, but sometimes not), and provide a space to share stories, hopes, and dreams.
 To help to convince you of this, here are some of the things that I believe holiday meals can teach us about enjoying all meals.

 Do you have food traditions for special occasions that bring you joy or go back generations?
 I’d love to hear about them in the comments!

 And if you’d like your regular family meals to become a meaningful and less stressful experience, try a free trial of our meal planning service.